top of page

 Lori Clinchard (De Anza College), “Staying Human(e) in the AI Era”

-Sherri Harvey (Foothill College) “Decolonizing and Humanizing Education Through Travel and Adobe Spark Platform: Adobe Spark”
+Sherri Harvey (Foothill College) “Decolonizing and Humanizing Education Through Travel and Adobe Express”

 Marlon James Sales, Anna Sibayan-Sarmineto, and Kristine Cabling (University of the Philippines),“Specters of Europe: Colonial Pasts and Decolonial Futures in Foreign Language Teaching in the Philippines”